BACKGROUND IMAGE: stock.adobe.com

-In a private cloud, the customers, who are also called tenants, can be different business divisions inside the same company.
-In a public cloud, the customers are often entirely different organizations.
+In a private cloud, the customers, or tenants, may be different individuals or groups within a single company, while in a public cloud, entirely different organizations may safely share their server space.
 Most public cloud providers use the multi-tenancy model.
-It allows them to run one server instance, which is less expensive and makes it easier to deploy updates to a large number of customers.
+It allows them to run servers with single instances, which is less expensive and helps to streamline updates.

 In a single-tenant cloud, only one customer is hosted on a server and is granted access to it.
 Due to multi-tenancy architectures hosting multiples customers on the same servers, it is important to fully understand the security and performance the provider is offering.
 Single-tenant clouds give customers more control over the management of data, storage, security and performance.

 Multi-tenant cloud networks provide increased storage and improved access compared to single-tenancy clouds that include limited access and security parameters.
 Multi-tenancy in cloud computing makes a greater pool of resources available to a larger group of people without sacrificing privacy and security or slowing down applications.
 The virtualization of storage locations in cloud computing allows for flexibility and ease of access from almost any device or location.